ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-06-14-men-s-superior-mental-faculties-over-women.markdown

 If any of the Ahmadis cared to ask me, "Do you think only women haven't read such passages, or do you think men in the Jama'at are similarly disinclined to be that well read about our theology?"
 I would have responded with: _both genders!_

-And even when my words and intent are misunderstood, I CLARIFY that I believe _both_ genders_ -- the Jama'at folk in general -- are not very well read on their own theology, that clarification is not accepted by Ahmadis chiming in and retweeting the mis-characterization by other Ahmadis _after_ I have already clarified my intent.
+And even when my words and intent are misunderstood, I CLARIFY that I believe _both_ genders are not very well read on their own theology, that clarification is not accepted by Ahmadis chiming in and retweeting the mis-characterization by other Ahmadis even _after_ I have already clarified my intent.

-Is this the kind of humility Ahmadis are learning in the tarbiyaty programs?
+Is this the kind of humility Ahmadis are learning in the tarbiyati programs?
 At their ijtemas?
 At juma'ah?
 It's disgraceful.

 The Ahmadi Muslims I know in person are far more polite than this lot who've been quick to try to misrepresent my words on Twitter.
-The truly mature and knowledgeable Ahmadis, of which I have met some on Twitter, don't behave these way.
+The truly mature and knowledgeable Ahmadis, of which I have met some on Twitter, don't behave this way.
 They are wise to understand the different between disrespecting people and challenging theological ideas.
 They welcome dialog and debate.

-We then have a Sadr Lajna, Ismat Mahmood jump into the fray with more mis-characterization:
+We then have a Sadr Lajna, [Ismat Mahmood](https://twitter.com/IsmatMahmood) jump into the fray with more mis-characterization:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/ReasonOnFaith">@ReasonOnFaith</a> this statement is contradictory ..Think it through women or men are more religious or just which side you want to butter?</p>&mdash; Ismat Mahmood (@IsmatMahmood) <a href="https://twitter.com/IsmatMahmood/status/742509420186243072">June 14, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>